apocalyptech/w3scriptmerge/README.md

 shocking if they aren't, if you're on Linux.)
 The app itself is a single Python 3 script with no dependencies.

+This util has been tested on the set of 39 mods (w/ 60 script files) which I ended up using for my Witcher 3 playthrough, and works fine for those.
+I'm sure that there are some edge cases where this might not do the right thing, but it should be pretty good for most use cases.

 Installation / Usage
 --------------------